 Trip caps set limits on the number of vehicle trips to and from workplaces, and enforce these limits via regular traffic counts and penalties for non-complying workplaces.
-By limiting the number of vehicle trips to a level below unrestricted access, trip caps can reduce CO2 emissions.
+By limiting the number of vehicle trips to a level below unrestricted access, trip caps can reduce CO_2 emissions.
 Local governments have the ability to set trip caps on new development projects through development agreements, but their authority to enact caps on existing development is more limited.
 Trip caps therefore typically focus on minimizing the traffic impacts of new office or commercial development.
-Several South Bay cities, including Mountain View, Sunnyvale, Cupertino and Menlo Park, have enacted trip caps, as has the City of Los Angeles.
+Several South Bay cities, including Mountain View, Sunnyvale, Cupertino and Menlo Park, have enacted trip caps, 43 as has the City of Los Angeles.
 Stanford University and Santa Clara County have had a trip cap in effect for over ten years.
 Most of these caps focus on individual development projects, but Mountain View's trip cap covers an entire business district, providing a promising template for a program to encourage trip caps in employment centers throughout the Bay Area.
+44 They are an increasingly popular strategy to reduce vehicle trips in the Bay Area's high-growth employment centers, and MTC can promote their use throughout the region, reducing CO2 emissions.